Greyhound Racing: Death in the Fast Lane

 Although adoption helps, the only way to ultimately end greyhound abuse is to put an end to racing.
 The industry is slowly dying because of competition from casinos and a lack of interest from younger gamblers who are looking for games with faster action.
 The Miami Herald reports that the amount wagered annually at Florida’s 16 remaining dog tracks dropped from $620 million to $300 million over a 10-year period.14 The Washington Post noted the dwindling numbers of breeders, bettors, and purses and concluded that “the sport has declined so sharply even its aficionados see no real hope for its revival.”15

-Dog racing continues in Alabama, Arizona, Arkansas, Florida, Iowa, Texas, and West Virginia.16 However, even states that have banned dog racing may still permit off-track or satellite wagering and the breeding of racing dogs.
+Dog racing continues in Alabama, Arizona, Arkansas, Florida, Iowa and West Virginia.16 Texas will close it’s remaining track the first of 2016.17 However, even states that have banned dog racing may still permit off-track or satellite wagering and the breeding of racing dogs.
 In an attempt to revive dog racing, some state legislatures and lobbyists are rewriting gambling laws to allow the tracks to install slot machines and video lottery terminals.
 GREY2KUSA is lobbying for legislation to put an end to greyhound racing.

 What You Can Do